krezelj/exapunks-solitaire-bot/README.md

 This is a bot that automatically plays ПАСЬЯНС.
 A mini-game inside EXAPUNKS by Zachtronics (which I highly recommend!).

+[Here](https://www.youtube.com/watch?v=c3VqlBsqAdU&ab_channel=JasiekKr%C4%99%C5%BCel) is the video that shows it in action

 ## How does it work?

 The bot works in three stages.